-The Conformity SIP, also known as AQCC Regulation Number 10 or the Conformity Implementation Plan, was developed by AQCC and adopted in 1998.
+The Conformity SIP, also known as the AQCC Regulation Number 10 or conformity implementation plan, was developed by the AQCC and adopted in 1998.
 It formally defines the process for finding conformity.
-The EPA approved Regulation Number 10 in 200115 making it federally enforceable.
-Regulation Number 10 was updated and approved in 2012.
-EPA approved the SIP revision submitted in 2012, addressing updates to the Criteria for Analysis of Conformity section.
-The final rule was effective on April 3, 2014.
+The EPA approved the Regulation Number 10 on September 21, 2001 (66FR48561), making it federally enforceable.
+Regulation Number 10 was updated and approved by the AQCC on February 18, 2016.

 In November 1998, the APCD and NFRMPO signed a MOA for the purpose of defining the specific roles and responsibilities in conformity evaluations and findings.
-Following EPA's approval in 2012 of the updated Regulation Number 10, the 1998 MOA between the APCD and NFRMPO will be updated to reflect the changes made in Regulation Number 10, including allowing for routine conformity determinations to be performed and approved through the APCD, rather than a public meeting with the AQCC.
+A similar MOA was also signed by the CDPHE and DRCOG in November 1998.
+EPA approved the updated Regulation Number 10 in early 2014 and the 1998 MOA between CDPHE and NFRMPO was updated to reflect the changes made in Regulation Number 10.
+The new 2015 MOA included NFRMPO, CDPHE, RAQC, and DRCOG, and updated the specific roles and responsibilities in conformity evaluations and findings for each agency, including allowing for routine conformity determinations to be performed and approved through the APCD, rather than through a public hearing with the AQCC.